 Dyesol is a multinational, publicly-listed (ASX: DYE), innovative technology company and employs a team of highly skilled scientists, engineers, and expert consultants to lead the charge and drive Dye Solar Cell technology development and commercialisation activities.

-Worldwide, the Company employs approximately 60 staff and consultants spread out across the globe at locations including: Australia (headquarters), the UK, USA, South Korea, Japan, Italy and Switzerland.
+Worldwide, the Company employs approximately 60 staff and consultants spread out across the globe at locations including: Australia (headquarters), the UK, South Korea, Italy and Switzerland.
 Achieving our goal to be the international leader in the commercialisation of DSC technology depends on the talents, enthusiasm and engagement of our employees.
 We aim to develop staff with opportunities for career progression, while striving to create a climate that celebrates diversity.
 We have an inclusive employment strategy, which has led to a multicultural work team, composed of women and men born in over twenty countries.

 The Company invests heavily in the core R&D work undertaken by the various specialist technical groups and supports their work at bringing next generation Dye Solar Cell technology to the mass market in collaboration with our manufacturing partners.
 This high calibre technical team is supported with well-equipped R&D facilities, with training rooms which are regularly used for in-house training sessions, and through support for continuing education through fee assistance, sponsorship of further study, study leave, and supported attendance at international scientific conferences for educational purposes.

 The executive team led by Managing Director, Richard Caldwell, is comprised of key management personnel who work closely together to develop and implement Company strategies on behalf of the Board.

 Dyesol has a comprehensive Operational Health and Safety policy which supports a safe and healthy workplace for all staff, a Company Code of Conduct designed to support a positive, professional atmosphere at work and regulate the work environment.